-05CP508 POWER ELECTRONICS AND DRIVES L Т Р 0501500 LAB 0 0 3
+05CP508 POWER ELECTRONICS AND DRIVES LAB L Т Р 0001 000 TOWER LEES MONIOG AND DRIVES LAD 0 0 3

-- To train the students about the operation of simple power electronic circuits. - To explicate the uses of power electronics in drive applications.
+- To train the students about the operation of simple power electronic circuits. - To explain the uses of power electronics in drive applications.